Rufus For Real

 Spatchcock the Chicken

-• Position the chicken breast-side down.
-Using your heavy-duty kitchen shears, cut through the ribs next to one side of the spine.
-Repeat this on the other side of the spine and remove the backbone.
+• Place the chicken breast-side down.
+Using heavy-duty kitchen shears, cut along both sides of the backbone and remove it.

-• Flip the bird over and press down firmly on the breast bone so that chicken lays completely flat.
+• Flip the chicken over and press firmly on the breastbone until the bird lies completely flat.

-• Separate the skin from the chicken's breast, thighs, and drumsticks.
+• Gently separate the skin from the breast, thighs, and drumsticks.

 The Compound Butter and Veggies

-• Season the chicken with kosher salt and fresh ground pepper all over.
+• Season the chicken all over with kosher salt and freshly ground black pepper.

-• Roast, uncovered, in a preheated 425˚ oven for at 45 minutes - 1 hour, depending on the size of your chicken.
-After roasting, remove from oven and rest, uncovered for about 10 minutes.
-See note below.
+• Roast uncovered in a 425°F oven for 45 minutes to 1 hour, depending on the size of the chicken.
+Remove from the oven and let rest for about 10 minutes before carving.

 Alabama White Sauce

-• While the chicken roasts, combine ingredients for the sauce in a small mixing bowl and store in the fridge until ready to serve.
+• While the chicken roasts, whisk the sauce ingredients together in a small bowl.
+Refrigerate until ready to serve.

 Finish and Serving

-• After the chicken has rested, quarter and slice it.
-Serve with the Alabama White Sauce for dipping or drizzling.
+• After resting, carve the chicken into pieces and serve with the Alabama white sauce for dipping or drizzling.

 Notes